AstarNetwork/astar-docs/docs/nodes/archive-node/docker.md

 ## Start Docker node

 In this guide, we will start a container for both WS and RPC endpoints.
-If you want only one of those, just remove the unnecessary port and command.
+If you only want one type of endpoint then just remove the unnecessary port and command.

 Launch the docker node in detached mode: